Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

 \subsubsection{Non-topological obstructions}

-Diffusion Monte Carlo algorithms should not be affected by topological obstructions of the type described in the previous subsection, since they do not exhibit periodicity in the imaginary time direction.
-Nevertheless, \cite{Jarret:16} exploited a discrepancy between $L_1$ and $L_2$-normalized wavefunctions to construct examples for which DQMC takes exponential time to converge, but QA takes only polynomial time.
+Diffusion Monte Carlo algorithms should not be affected by topological obstructions that depend on closed boundary conditions, since they do not exhibit periodicity in the imaginary time direction.
+Rather than use topological obstructions, it is possible to rely entirely on the discrepancy between $L_1$ and $L_2$-normalization to design examples where Monte Carlo methods have differing convergence from AQC.
+This discrepancy was used in \cite{Jarret:16} to ensure that the walkers in a DQMC algorithm never ``learn" about a potential well that contains the solution, causing DQMC to take exponential time to converge.
+Since the gap for the adiabatic process is large, QA takes only polynomial time.

 Let $H(s)$ be some stoquastic Hamiltonian acting on a Hilbert space whose basis states can be equated with the vertices $V$ of some graph.
 Let $\psi_s(x):V\mapsto \mathbb{C}$ denote the ground state of $H(s)$.
 Define probability distributions $p_s^{(1)}(x) = \frac{\psi_s(x)}{\sum_{y\in V} \psi_s(y)}$ and $p_s^{(2)}(x) = {\psi^2_s(x)}$.
 The stoquasticity of $H(s)$ ensures that $\psi_s(x) \geq 0$, so that $p_s^{(1)}(x)$ is a valid probability distribution.